MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!-- Description-Source-ADMX -->
 This policy allows the user to go directly to an intranet site for a one-word entry in the Address bar.

-- If you enable this policy setting, Internet Explorer goes directly to an intranet site for a one-word entry in the Address bar, if it is available.
+- If you enable this policy setting, Internet Explorer goes directly to an intranet site for a one-word entry in the Address bar, if it's available.

-- If you disable or do not configure this policy setting, Internet Explorer does not go directly to an intranet site for a one-word entry in the Address bar.
+- If you disable or don't configure this policy setting, Internet Explorer doesn't go directly to an intranet site for a one-word entry in the Address bar.
 <!-- AllowOneWordEntry-Description-End -->

 <!-- AllowOneWordEntry-Editable-Begin -->